iaiting/vduclient/README.md

 NOTE: If winfsp.hpp wont be pre-installed, you need to manually download it from https://raw.githubusercontent.com/billziss-gh/winfsp/master/inc/winfsp/winfsp.hpp and copy into your `WinFsp\inc\winfsp` folder!

+## Launch options
+- `-silent`       Program window starts up hidden and minimized to tray
+- `-testmode`     Program starts in test mode, where it reads actions and executes them.
+For more information see `test.py`

 # VDU Example Dev-Server

 ## Requirements